Pablissimo/nrconfig/Readme.md

 * Annotate at the assembly, class or method level with the [Instrument] attribute
 * Run nrconfig against the assemblies in question

+####[Instrument] attribute
+Available items:
+* Name - name for the tracerFactory (transaction "NewRelic.Agent.Core.Tracer.Factories.BackgroundThreadTracerFactory" and ignore "NewRelic.Agent.Core.Tracer.Factories.IgnoreTransactionTracerFactory")
+* MetricName - name for metric
+* TransactionNamingPriority - priority for transaction naming.
+Valid values are "1" to "7", where "7" takes precedence over "1" to "6".

 ```
 nrconfig /i *.dll
 ```